HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
 109 “Miscast Table – 8-9 Barely Controlled Power”):** “However, the Wizard cannot attempt to cast any more spells for the remainder of the current turn.”

 *REGLA ORIGINAL (Rulebook p.
-109): “However, **you cannot attempt to cast any more spells for the remainder of the current turn**.”*
+109 “Miscast Table"): “However, **you cannot attempt to cast any more spells for the remainder of the current turn**.”*
 </div>
 Al sustituir “you” por “the Wizard”, la errata aclara que la restricción afecta **únicamente al mago** que acaba de disfuncionar, **no al resto de los Hechiceros** de su ejército.
 Así, tras sufrir un 8-9 Barely Controlled Power ese hechicero queda silenciado hasta el siguiente turno, pero otros Magos todavía pueden lanzar conjuros o intentar dispersar.

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
-110):** “Wizards that are fleeing or that are not on the battlefield cannot be nominated.
+110 "Wizardly Dispel"):** “Wizards that are fleeing or that are not on the battlefield cannot be nominated.
 Wizards that are engaged in combat can only be nominated to dispel spells that target them or their unit.”

 *REGLA ORIGINAL (Rulebook p.
-110): “Wizards that are engaged in combat, that are fleeing or that are not on the battlefield cannot be nominated.”*
+110 "Wizardly Dispel"): “Wizards that are engaged in combat, that are fleeing or that are not on the battlefield cannot be nominated.”*
 </div>
 Con este cambio un Mago trabado gana la posibilidad de intentar un *Wizardly Dispel* si el hechizo le afecta a él o a su unidad, de modo que ya no queda indefenso en combate cuerpo a cuerpo.

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
-110):** “If you are attempting a Wizardly dispel, the Dispel roll is modified by adding the Wizard’s Level of Wizardry divided by 2 (rounding fractions up) to give a ‘dispel result’.”
+110 "Dispel Roll & Dispel Result"):** “If you are attempting a Wizardly dispel, the Dispel roll is modified by adding the Wizard’s Level of Wizardry divided by 2 (rounding fractions up) to give a ‘dispel result’.”

 *REGLA ORIGINAL (Rulebook p.
 110): “If you are attempting a Wizardly dispel, add the Wizard’s Level to the result of this roll to give a ‘dispel result’.”*
 </div>